wp-plugins/very-simple-event-list/readme.txt

 Use shortcode [vsel] to display your upcoming events on a page.

+Use shortcode [vsel_past_events] to display your past events on a page.

 = Translation =
-Dutch translation included.
+Dutch and Swedish translation included.
 More translations are very welcome!
 Please contact me via my website.

 = CREDITS =
 Without the WordPress codex and help from the WordPress community I was not able to develop this plugin, so: thank you!